Suno Style Descriptors Being Ignored

 1. Too many words; main genre diluted (most common)

-synthwave, retro, 80s, neon, outrun, vaporwave, lush synths, gated reverb, hi-hat patterns, dark and moody — 10 words, each ~10% weight, model falls back to the training-set average.
+synthwave, retro, 80s, neon, outrun, vaporwave, lush synths, gated reverb, hi-hat patterns, dark and moody — 10 words, each roughly 10% of the weight, so the model falls back to the training-set average.
+Suno also weights earlier tags more heavily, so a great genre word buried at position 8 barely registers.

-How to judge: style word count > 5?
-Likely diluted.
+How to judge: is your Style word count above 5?
+It is probably diluted.

 2. Niche or made-up terminology